ozanyurt/broker-api-docs/README.md

 **Params:**

 * OrderMethod: 1 for market order, 0 for limit order, 3 for Stop market order
-* OrderType: must be set as 0
+* OrderType: 0 for buy order

 For market orders: